 Students make presentations and generate project reports as they work directly with a community partner on a real-world engineering problem.

-Students freely access this 50,000-square-foot, seven-story makerspace.
+Students freely access this 50,000-square-foot, seven-story innovation center.
 Some current engineering projects include:

 - Smart Glove